-I first learned of them a few years before, in March 1983, due to the headline “Are the Bangles the New Go-Go’s?” that topped a Rolling Stone “Random Notes” piece about their first EP.
-The following month a Kurt Loder-penned review of the EP said they were “probably fated to be perceived as “the new Go-Go’s” before suggesting that, aside from gender, they shared little of the same musical DNA with their erstwhile rivals.
-The Go-Go’s were akin to pre-Beatles girl groups, he said, while the Bangles were more Mersey Beat and Hollies.
-The review intrigued me enough to want to buy the EP, but finding the vinyl for such a small release in the pre-Internet age was near impossible, at least here in the suburbs.
+I first learned of them a few years before, in March 1983, due to the headline “Are the Bangles the New Go-Go’s?” that topped a Rolling Stone “Random Notes” tidbit about their first EP.
+The Kurt Loder-penned review of the EP said they were “probably fated to be perceived as “the new Go-Go’s” before suggesting that, aside from gender, they shared little of the same musical DNA with their erstwhile rivals.
+The Go-Go’s were akin to pre-Beatles girl groups, he explained, while the Bangles were more Mersey Beat and Hollies.
+The review intrigued me enough to want to buy the EP, but finding the vinyl of such a small release in the pre-Internet age was near impossible, at least in the Philly suburbs.

-As a result, it wasn’t until September of the following year that they popped back onto my radar, again due to Rolling Stone.
-A slightly longer article that borrowed the “Random Notes” headline for its lead caught my eye, primarily because of a quote that was bolded and set apart for emphasis:
+In September of the following year, a slightly longer Rolling Stone article caught my eye, primarily because of a quote that was bolded and set apart for emphasis:

 “I used to stand in front of the mirror and pretend that I was a Beatle,” says Hoffs.